orf/ptail/README.md

 This could be useful if you are executing a command as part of a shell script and you do not wish to show the full and verbose output, but you do want to be able to see what is happening.

+# Examples :star:

+## Running a command

+This will execute `brew bundle install --global` and only show the last 20 lines.
+The `--` is required to prevent `--global` being interpreted as part of the `ptail` command.

+`ptail -n 20 -- brew bundle install --global`

+## `tail -f` equivalent

+If you don't specify a command it will read from stdin:

+`tail -f /var/log/verbose-log | ptail -n 20`

 # Install :cd:

 ## Homebrew (MacOS + Linux)